pmq20/node-packer/node/doc/api/http.md

 the response object.

 If no `'timeout'` listener is added to the request, the response, or the server, then sockets are destroyed when they time out.
-If you assign a handler on the request, the response, or the server's `'timeout'` events, then it is your responsibility to handle timed out sockets.
+If a handler is assigned to the request, the response, or the server's `'timeout'` events, timed out sockets must be handled explicitly.

 Returns `response`.